censay/MortCal_Presentation/MortCal_presentation.md

 How does it work?
 ========================================================

-Normally we don't give away the secret sauce recipie, but you seem like an eager investor so we'll make an exception
+Normally we don't give away the secret sauce recipe, but you seem like an eager investor so we'll make an exception

 We take both the yearly term and the APR and convert them to their monthly equivalents.
 We then use an equation to calculate the payment.